Where Did My Betta Go? The Mysteries of the Disappearing Fish

 Try using a tank light or flashlight to illuminate dark corners and crevices.
 The light reflection off the betta’s scales may make it more visible.

-Gently move any tank decorations or plants to disturb potential hiding spots.
+Gently move any tank decorations or plants to avoid disturbing potential hiding spots.
 However, be careful not to injure your betta if it hides there.

 Drain some water from the tank to lower the water level if possible.
 This will expose more potential hiding spots.

 Attract your betta with its favorite foods.
-Drop a betta pellet or blood worm near the front of the tank and see if your betta emerges for the treat.
-If the fish has been consistently hiding and eating poorly, consider fasting for a day or two.
+Drop a single betta pellet or a freeze-dried bloodworm near the front of the tank and watch quietly from a distance to see if your betta emerges from hiding for the treat.

 Recent Posts